 The Worldwide Network for Blood and Marrow Transplantation (WBMT) was formally created in 2007 by leaders from major hematopoietic cell transplantation (HCT) societies and donor registries across the world, culminating in consensus on Bylaws and an organizational structure in 2009.
 With the interest and strong support of the World Health Organization (WHO), these leaders shared a mutual vision of combining efforts towards improving standardization in the global application of HCT, cellular therapy, and related fields as well as broadening the scope of data sharing.
 This "Federation of Societies" began with 17 international organizations now numbering 21, all with substantial interest in HCT (Appendix A).
 The WBMT was incorporated as a non-profit organization for educational, scientific, and philanthropic purposes under the laws of Switzerland with headquarters in Liebefeld.
 Funding support has been solicited from relevant industry plus income from educational activities.
 Description of the earliest years of WBMT activity is available in previous Progress Reports available on the WBMT website (wbmt.org).
-They contain information on how WBMT developed, its structure and charter, its notable achievements, and its future aims and goals.
+They contain information on how WBMT developed its structure and charter, its notable achievements, and its future aims and goals.

-This report focuses on the accomplishments of WBMT during the calendar year 2023.
-After the successful 8th Workshop & Symposium in Rawalpindi, Pakistan, including a parallel nursing program, the newly established WBMT Nurses Standing Committee organised a two-day hybrid workshop for bone marrow transplant nurses in Nigeria with partners Vanderbilt University, the University of Lagos and the Sickle Cell Foundation of Nigeria.
-Following their great efforts this program can be seen as a very strong template for future WBMT nurses workshops.
-Furthermore, multiple papers were published and well received and important webinars on Allogeneic HSCT in patients with chronic viral diseases and HSCT in Sickle Cell Disease took place.
+This report focuses on the accomplishments of WBMT during the calendar year 2024.
+After the successful 8th Workshop & Symposium in Rawalpindi, Pakistan, including a parallel nursing program, the newly established WBMT Nurses Standing Committee organized a two-day hybrid workshop for bone marrow transplant nurses in Nigeria with partners Vanderbilt University, the University of Lagos and the Sickle Cell Foundation of Nigeria.
+Following their great efforts, this program can be seen as a very strong template for future WBMT Nurses' workshops.
+Furthermore, multiple papers were published with high publication stats and worldwide attended webinars on allogeneic HCT in patients with chronic viral diseases and HCT in Sickle Cell Disease hold.

-Looking forward to 2024, many new ideas are being worked on, new abstracts have been submitted to major conferences and the organization of the 9th WBMT Workshop & Symposium is well underway.
-All is made possible by the first-class support of the WBMT member societies and partners.
+Looking forward to 2024, many new ideas are being worked on, new abstracts have been submitted to major conferences and the organization of the 9th WBMT Workshop & Symposium is well underway and another Workshop plant.
+This was achieved by first-class support of the WBMT member societies and partners.